Saving for Education Expenses? Consider a 529 Plan

 Flexibility & Restrictions

 However, 529 Plans restrict what you can use the funds for when your child withdraws them.
 Typically, school supplies, tuition and books are covered.
 But you’ll need to read up on whether your plan is eligible for things like room and board.
-Secondly, with changes resulting from the new tax law, the funds in a 529 Plan can now be used to pay for K-12 expenses.
+Secondly, with changes in the new tax law, the funds in a 529 Plan can now be used to pay for K-12 expenses.
 Currently, however, Alabama hasn’t caught up.
 So, if you use these funds for K-12 expenses, you won’t have to pay Federal tax on the earnings, but you will have to pay Alabama tax.

 Taxes & 529s